Curry, Warriors rally past Grizzlies 101-98 for 3-1 lead

 AP Sports Writer

-Curry also dished out eight assists and grabbed five rebounds as Golden State rallied to win without coach Steve Kerr after he tested positive for COVID-19 less than two hours before tipoff.
+Curry also dished out eight assists as Golden State rallied to win without Kerr after he tested positive for COVID-19 less than two hours before tipoff.

+“Obviously there’s butterflies, because again you’re going into the game with a certain mindset and it’s a big game.
+Every game that we play at this point in the year, it’s huge,” said Brown, who agreed Sunday to become the Sacramento Kings new coach after this postseason run.

+“So to have that kind of thrown at you, you’ve got to switch gears because I know what my responsibilities are going in as Mike Brown the assistant coach, and it changes.”

+But Brown has done this previously.
+He led the Warriors to an 11-0 record during the 2017 title run when Kerr was out dealing with debilitating symptoms from complications of back surgery two years earlier.

+“His head coaching record for a Warrior playoff game I think is undefeated,” Klay Thompson said.
+“We did miss Steve a lot, just his voice, his presence, but we’ve been here before, 2017 when Mike took over and we rolled off a lot of wins, so I reflected on that a lot.”

-Curry took charge just like he has so many times on the playoff stage and now his Warriors are one win from a trip to the Western Conference finals for the first time since 2019.
+Curry took charge and now his Warriors are one win from a trip to the Western Conference finals for the first time since 2019.
 He tied it at 90 on a fall-away baseline jumper with 3:25 to go and his two free throws with 45.7 seconds to go gave the Warriors a 94-93 lead, their first of the night.

+Golden State scored 39 points in the fourth, topping its 38 the entire first half.

+“Nothing we figured out, it was just don’t let the first three quarters influence the fact that we still had a chance to win the game,” Curry said.
+“Shoot the shots you think you can make, play aggressive, take care of the ball.
+We did all of those things.”

 Tyus Jones had 19 points, six rebounds and five assists as Memphis missed injured All-Star Ja Morant.
 Dillon Brooks returned from a one-game suspension and struggled mightily, missing a 3-point try with 53 seconds left and finishing 5 for 19 with 12 points, eight assists and five rebounds.